 In short, you can tell them that they’re smoking some quality bud.

 Beyond looking amazing, this purple hue also comes with pain-reducing effects.

-Be sure to try out some of the best purple weed strains such as Purple Kush, Purple Punch, Purple Haze, and Grand Daddy Purple.
+Be sure to try out some of the best purple weed strains such as Grand Daddy Purple, Purple Punch, Purple Banana Breath, and Grand Daddy Purple.
 They will leave you uplifted and in a good, happy mood in addition to providing relaxation to your limbs and mind.